johngibb/setups/Keys.md

 and store the configuration in `.env.development` with all keys for the development environment.

 Install `sudo gem install dotenv` or add `dotenv` to your `Gemfile`.
-More information about the [recommend way to install gems](https://guides.cocoapods.org/using/a-gemfile.html).
+More information about the [recommended way to install gems](https://guides.cocoapods.org/using/a-gemfile.html).